artur-strzelecki/web_password_manager/README.md

 ## Built with
 * Python <i>3.8.5</i>
-* Django <i>3.1.4</i>
+* Django <i>3.1.4</i> <br><br>
+You can find all packages in requirements-dev.txt

 ## Features
+* Generate strong password.
-* Generate strong password maximum 32 characters.
-Passwords are encrypted with special key.
+* Passwords are encrypted with special key.
-* Two-factor authentication
+* User can add, modify and delete their passwords.
+* User can configure two-factor authentication with app like a Google Authenticator.